Top Six Wet Basement Problems in Canada and How to Fix Them

 We provide all three solutions and will advise you on what will work best for your basement.

-As mentioned above, having your basement repaired by a professional can increase the value of your property.
+Professional intervention is key to effectively addressing wet basement problems.
 A clean and dry basement can be much more than “the dark, damp place.”
 It can be an opportunity to increase the living space of your house.